David Johnson (swimmer): 1968 Mexico Olympics

-Johnson represented the United States at the 1968 Summer Olympics in Mexico City.
 He swam for the gold medal-winning U.S. relay teams in the preliminary heats of the men's 4×100-meter freestyle and men's 4×200-meter freestyle.
+He swam his portion of the 4x200 in a time of around 2:02.
+The team's time in the preliminary round of the 4x100-meter relay was 3:35.4, and in the 4x200-meter freestyle relay was 8:05.1.
 He did not receive a medal in either event because only relay swimmers who competed in the event final were eligible for medals under the 1968 Olympic rules.
+He had qualified for the 200 meter heats, but due to serious digestive issues from an apple he'd eaten in Mexico City that rendered him quite ill, he had to scratch.